Central Park Wedding Packages: How to Get Married in Central Park (2026)

-Central Park wedding packages that include everything you need to get married, whether you’re envisioning an intimate day for two or a microwedding with 50.
+Central Park wedding packages that include photographer, planner and officiant, whether you’re envisioning an intimate elopement for two or a microwedding with 50.

 All Central Park wedding packages include: